- A coworking location strategy is a guide that helps you make decisions about where to open your coworking business

 3. Get to know your potential neighborhoods

-If you want your new location to acquire new members who are not currently coworking, asking local retailers and prospective clients will help you understand if there is a healthy pool of potential members for your new coworking space.
-This is a great time to start planting seeds for potential partnership opportunities – the most successful coworking brands offer valuable member perk programs with the best brands in their city.
+This is also a great time to start planting seeds for potential partnership opportunities – the most successful coworking brands offer valuable member perk programs with the best brands in their city.

 4. Nail your brand position

 When looking for a coworking location, there’s a lot to consider, from potential renovations you’ll need to do to what furniture you have to buy.

 One thing to not leave until you’re ready to open your doors is your brand.

 Do some research to understand what your prospective members are attracted to in a coworking space and how this could influence the location you choose.

 - A sleek and modern vs busy and fun interior